kuberlab/docs/docs/HowTo/cifar-10.md

 from mlboardclient.api import client mlboard = client.Client()
 mlboard.datasets.push(
 os.environ.get('WORKSPACE_NAME'),
 'cifar-10',
 '1.0.0',
 '/tmp/cifar-10',
 create=True
 )
 ```

-After execution _upload-dataset_  we can refer our __data__ directory to created dataset.
-Change definition __data__ volume in the __Sources__ tab  to point it to new created dataset:
+After execution _upload-dataset_  we can refer our __data__ directory to the created dataset.
+Change definition __data__ volume in the __Sources__ tab  to point it to the newly created dataset:
 ![](../img/cifar-10/cifar-2.png)

 ### Standard Train model

-For start training model we need configure __Standalone__ task worker to train model.
+To start training, we need to configure __Standalone__ task worker to train the model.

 * Set execution directory to $SRC_DIR
 * Set execution command to python cifar10_main.py --num-gpus=$GPU_COUNT --train-steps=1000  --data-dir=$DATA_DIR --job-dir=$TRAINING_DIR/$BUILD_ID

 > _Notes:_

-> * $TRAINING_DIR is alias for preconfigured training directory, see __Sources__ tab
+> * $TRAINING_DIR is an alias for preconfigured training directory, see __Sources__ tab
-> * $BUILD_ID  is alias for secuntial job id, every running job has unique id
+> * $BUILD_ID  is an alias for sequential job id, every running job has a unique id
-> * $GPU_COUNT is alias for number GPU allocated for execution on one compute node
+> * $GPU_COUNT is an alias for number GPU allocated for execution on one compute node
 > * Set required GPU count in the __Resources__ section
 > * Start task

-Now you can see execution logs in the __Jons__ tab, use __Tensorboard__ to see you training progress.
-Result of training model is available under training directory _$TRAINING_DIR/$BUILD_ID (usually  /notebooks/training/1,2….)_
+You can see execution logs in the __Jobs__ tab.
+Use __Tensorboard__ tab to see your training progress.
+The result of model training is available under training directory _$TRAINING_DIR/$BUILD_ID (usually  /notebooks/training/1,2….)_

 ### Distributed training
-> __ATTENTION:__ CIFAR-10 Tensorflow original model is based on tf.contrib.learn witch was deprecated since Tensorflow 1.7 and distributed configuration is not compatible with newer tensorflow version.
-We recommend migrate you code to Tensorflow Estimators.
+> __ATTENTION:__ CIFAR-10 Tensorflow original model is based on tf.contrib.learn which was deprecated since Tensorflow 1.7 and distributed configuration is not compatible with newer tensorflow version.
+We recommend migrating your code to Tensorflow Estimators.
 In the Kibernetika you can use distributed training for both old and new style model, see details below.

-First of all we need define resources that will be used for distributed training, e.g. workers and parameter servers.
+First of all, we need to define resources that will be used for distributed training, e.g. workers and parameter servers.

 * Change __Parallel/worker__ execution command to  ```TF_CONFIG=$(tf_conf worker --chief_name master) python cifar10_main.py --num-gpus=$GPU_COUNT --train-steps=1000  --data-dir=$DATA_DIR --job-dir=$TRAINING_DIR/$BUILD_ID --sync```
 * Set __Parallel/Worker__ Replicas Count to 2 or more